 Over 70% of employers ask for you to be CIPD qualified, therefore, this qualification is a must for all HR and L&D professionals.
 REC is a professional membership for the recruitment industry.

 A CPP qualification is the old version of the CIPD Level 3 qualification.
 It was phased out in 2010 and DPG was the first national provider to launch the programme – now called the CIPD Level 3 in HR Practice (CHRP).

 What is MCIPD?

-MCIPD stands for Member of the Chartered Institute of Personnel and Development and is awarded once a candidate completes a Level 7 qualification.
-It can also be awarded after a number of years experience in the field.
+MCIPD refers to the professional designation and letters Chartered MCIPD which can be used after your name and is awarded once a candidate completes a Level 7 qualification.
+It can also be awarded if you can demonstrate relevant experience in the field.